Hackaton-O-G-CAN/Hackaton_2020/README.md

 ## Web Interface

-In the same directory where `main.py` file is located you will find `index.html`.
-Run it with a Live Server or with the browser of your preference.
+In the interface directory you will find `index.html`, run it with a Live Server or with the browser of your preference.

 ## Authors